Master List of Hampshire Grants

 Eligibility: Undergraduates as well as alumni of Hampshire and the Five Colleges

-Eligibility: Available for currently enrolled students who are returning to Hampshire in the fall.
-Students planning to be on leave for the fall must doing a field study and not a leave of absence.
+Eligibility: Hampshire College students in good academic standing who are returning to Hampshire in the fall.
+Students on leave must be doing a field study and not a leave of absence.

 Description: To support student research that aligns with the mission of the Ethics and the Common Good Project (ECG).
 ECG supports out-of-classroom learning experiences that contribute to, or critically engage with, issues regarding the common good, and ethically informed actions, practices, and policies.
 Through ECG projects and internships students will develop ways of working and engaging with others on the basis of mutual respect, as they contribute to the common good.